apayne/Compy-EIH4-Smart-Assistant/README.md

 Now that the definition for the access point is set, you will want to bring up the wireless interface.
 To bring up a temporary interface (which will disappear on reboot or power loss) enter the following:

     ifconfig mlan0 up && wpa_supplicant -B -i mlan0 -c /etc/wpa_supplicant.conf -D wext && sleep 15 && udhcpc -i mlan0

+# Build tools

+Let's see what we have available:

+    python --version ; echo ; gcc -v ; echo ; make -v